Oct 19, 2020

-- Your Driving Record : If you have a clean driving record, your rates will likely go up less than if you have an accident or two on your record.
+- Your Driving Record : If you have a clean driving record, your premiums will likely go up less than if you have an accident or two on your record.

 IBC provides a good summary of how an at fault crash can impact your insurance premiums :